Odden69/Miller_and_Davies/README.md

 - For the favicon I used this [favicon generator](https://www.favicongenerator.com/).

 ## Acknowledgements
 - First of all I want to thank my mentor, Narender Singh.
 As always he comes up with good ideas and useful hints.
-Thank you Narender for your support during my course at Code Institute!
+Thank you Narender for all your support during my course at Code Institute!
 - A big thank you to Sean and the other tutors who patiently guided me through some, quite embarrassing questions, which I should have solved on my own.
 (I think I blamed it on stressful times.)
 But who also helped me with some really tough ones which would have taken me forever to solve by myself.
 You're heroic!
 - As usual the slack crowd can't be thanked enough.
 Especially I like to thank StevenW_5p for a lot of tips and encouragement all through this project.
 - And a giant thank you to my, always supportive, friends from my very first Hackathon.
 Thanks Andrew, Patrik and Kat for your support through this project too and for the time you spent on checking the site!